 Steps to Getting a Mobility Assistance Dog

 You can only be asked two questions in regard to your service animal legally: Is this a service animal, and what task is the dog trained to perform.
 However, generally, designated vests and registration paperwork from the US Service Animal and Support Animal Registry (ESA) can help speed any confrontations along.
-Some proof is often required for housing and airline travel as well.
+Some proof is often required for housing as well.
 Landlords may request verification of a dog’s status as a service or emotional support animal.
 Just remember that while service animals are allowed on airlines, emotional support animals are treated as normal pets on airlines.

 ESA registration includes an ID with a photo of your dog, his or her name, date of birth, breed, registration number, registration date, and your name and address.
 The card also has legal information about service dogs and your rights as a service dog owner.
 If you qualify, you can also apply for an ESA doctor’s letter that is valid in all 50 states—so everything you would need to defend your dog’s status as a mobility support companion.